 Goals:

 This is the cycle that feeds full-time hiring.
-Coordinate timing with our finance internship deadlines rolling guide and bank-specific guides such as Goldman Sachs, JP Morgan, and Barclays.
+Coordinate timing with our finance internship deadlines rolling guide and bank-specific guides such as Goldman Sachs, JP Morgan, UBS internship positions (CV-led, no cover letter), and Barclays.

 If you hold a summer return offer, your focus shifts to performance during the internship.
 If you do not, you may pursue off-cycle roles, boutiques, or related finance jobs while keeping technicals sharp.
 See our off-cycle internship investment banking guide.